yuhaocode/Big-data-project-with-NHANES/README.md

+#Project Description
+The purpose of this research is to identify whether age, race and gender influence Nutrition intake in the American Population based on NHANES data.
+Nowadays fat becomes gradually popular.
+Therefore I analyze ten type of main nutrient impact by using 2014 the newest version NHANES data.
+I do Preprocessing data and Clustering with K-means analysis by using MapReduce programming model, Finally prompt a group of people to pay attention to there Nutrition Intake by analyzing k cluster center.

 # NHANES-Downloader
 Python script to download the entire NHANES dataset from the CDC website.
 Additionally, a script is provided to convert the downloaded file format (XPT)